BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback: Data Collection

 \section{Data Collection}

-The Bolivian license plate standard, introduced in 1999, consists of three to four digits followed by three letters, rendered in blue on a white background, with the word ``BOLIVIA'' at the top.
+The Bolivian license plate standard, introduced in 1997, consists of three to four digits followed by three letters, rendered in blue on a white background, with the word ``BOLIVIA'' at the top.
 Vehicles are categorized by department and fuel type, with the department indicated in the upper right corner by a code character.
 Following 2024 legislation, fuel type determines the plate color scheme: electric or flex-fuel vehicles feature white letters on a blue or green background, respectively.
 However, these regulations are often not enforced in practice, resulting in most license plates having a white background, as shown in Figure \ref{fig:bolivian-license-plate}.

 The implementation of a novel LPDR system for the Bolivian case required a dataset for car and license plate detection under real-world conditions.
-To this end, we constructed BLPR-A by capturing 3,548 street images in La Paz, Bolivia, in which we annotated cars (excluding buses and motorcycles) and license plates using the Roboflow tool, and categorized license plate appearances into normal and anomalous cases (see Figure \ref{fig:plate-conditions-samples}).
-Figure \ref{fig:plate-conditions-barplot} summarizes the frequency of these anomalies, showing that skewed plates are the most prevalent (2,867 instances), substantially exceeding all other categories.
-In contrast, blurred plates (860) and low-illumination conditions (570) occur at a moderate frequency and are likely associated with vehicle motion, camera exposure limitations, and reduced contrast.
-Given this distribution, focusing on skewed plates and low-illumination conditions is well justified, as both are prevalent, whereas blurred cases may require fundamentally different solutions (e.g., faster shutter speeds).
+To this end, we constructed BLPR-A by capturing 3,541 street images in La Paz, Bolivia.
+Cars, excluding buses and motorcycles, and license plates were annotated using the Roboflow tool.
+Furthermore, license plate appearances were categorized into normal and anomalous cases (see Figure \ref{fig:plate-conditions-samples}).
+Figure \ref{fig:plate-conditions-matrix} summarizes the co-occurrence of these anomalies, showing that skewed plates are the most prevalent condition (3,241 instances), followed by blurred plates (1,067), low-illumination cases (760), damaged plates (584), and occluded plates (543).
+The matrix also shows that skewness frequently co-occurs with blur (1,001 instances), suggesting that viewpoint distortion and image degradation often appear together in real-world captures.
+In contrast, low illumination occurs mostly as an isolated condition, with limited overlap with blur or other anomalies.
+Given this distribution, focusing on skewed plates and low-illumination conditions is well justified, as they represent dominant challenges in BLPR-A, whereas blurred cases may require fundamentally different solutions, such as faster shutter speeds.